tohenkes/So3krates-torch/README.md

 2. Inference over ase readable datasets: `torchkrates-eval`
 3. Error metrics over ase readable datasets: `torchkrates-test`
 4. Transforming pyTorch and JAX parameter formates: `torchkrates-jax2torch` or `torchkrates-torch2jax`
-5. Training is WIP but `train` in `tools.train` is already working so you can easily build your own script
+5. Training: `torchkrates-train --config config.yaml` (see example)

 > [!IMPORTANT]
 > Number 4 means that you can transform the weights from this pytorch version into the JAX version and vice versa.
-Inference and training is much faster (*at least 1 order of magnitude*) in the JAX version.
+Inference and training is much faster (*at least 1 order of magnitude at the moment*) in the JAX version.
 This implementation is mostly for prototyping and compatability with other packages.

 ## TODO

-- [ ] training
-    - [x] hirshfeld loss
-    - [ ] load trainings params from yaml
-    - [ ] script
+- [ ] test loading/training hirshfeld ratios, partial charges
 - [ ] finetuning
-- [ ] save and load hyperparameter json from torchkrates
 - [ ] enable torch.script (important for openmm)